scarv/miracle/experiments/pipeline/README.md

 - Identify the top-N local maxima in the leakage?
 Can N correspond to the number of pipeline stages the forwarded value traversed?

+Notes:
+- When a register value is forwarded, two values must be considered:
+  - The in-flight value, forwarded from a pipeline register
+  - The committed value inside the register file
+- Both values will progress along combinatorial paths to a MUX, before the right one is selected.
+  - Does this "race" produce useful / detectable leakage?

 **Load to use:**

 Identifying how far appart instructions must be to avoid load to use